tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/快速入门/采集检索 Nginx 访问日志_intl_en.md

 1. On the left sidebar, click **Log Topic** to go to the log topic management page.
 2. Click the desired log topic ID/name to go to the log topic management page.
-3. Click the *Index Configuration** tab and configure the corresponding index field based on the definition of the NGINX log format fields.
+3. Click the **Index Configuration** tab and configure the corresponding index field based on the definition of the NGINX log format fields.

-#### 5. Querying a NGINX log
+#### 5. Querying an NGINX log

 1. On the left sidebar, click **Search and Analysis** to go to the search and analysis page.
 2. Click the drop-down lists of **Logset** and **Log Topic** to select the log topic to be searched.